 d) Thermostats will be maintained at 68 degrees.

 e) Soft drinks in the pop box are free during union meetings only.
 (Lock on pop box)

 Emergency phone numbers are posted in the Hall area.

 Use of the TWU Hall is a privilege and the responsibility for its care and maintenance belong to all of us.
 The member making this reservations is responsible for returning the TWU Hall to its condition at the time the key is issued, including table and chair arrangement and cleanliness.

 Death of an Employee

 Shipment of Human Remains

 The company also provides confirmed space for the shipment of an employee’s, retiree’s or eligible family member’s remains between cities on the American Airlines system.
-At this time, Envoy is unable to accommodate the shipment of remains.
+At this time, American Eagle is unable to accommodate the shipment of remains.
 For additional information, you may contact TLC@aa.com.